Benchmarking the Non-flow Contributions to the Elliptic Flow Parameter ($v_{_2}$) in Proton-Proton Collisions: Results

-\subsection{Effect of $\sqrt{S_{_{NN}}}$ on $v_{_2}$}
+\subsection{Effect of $\sqrt{s}$ on $v_{_2}$}

-Figures \ref{fig:4} and \ref{fig:5} depict the reconstructed $v_2$ as a function of $p_{_t}$, by comparing the value of $v_{_2}$ at $\sqrt{S_{_{NN}}}$ = 200 GeV and $\sqrt{S_{_{NN}}}$ = 13 TeV for the same type of particle and $|\eta_{ch}|$ bin, one can observe the effect of $\sqrt{S_{_{NN}}}$ on $v_{_2}$ due to non-flow contributions.
-A general trend is noticed for the value of $v_{_2}$ which is higher at the lower energy.
-The effect is more obvious for lower $|\eta_{ch}|$ bins since the value of $v_{_2}$ is almost zero for high $|\eta_{ch}|$ bins.
+A general trend is noticed for the value of $v_{_2}$ which is getting higher at the lower $\sqrt{s}$.
+The effect is more obvious for lower $|\eta|$ bins since the value of $v_{_2}$ is almost zero for higher $|\eta|$.
+At lower $\sqrt{s}$ the parton distribution function is dominated by quarks for the same kinematic reach, and hence the quark experiences harder fragmentation than the gluon, therefore, the auto-correlation is expected to be higher.
+Therefore the $v_2$ goes reciprocally with the $\sqrt{s}$ at fixed $|\eta|$, for the same quark content at similar $p_{_T}$.